Ralim/IronOS/Documentation/DebugMenu.md

 ### CHan

 This is the handle or PCB temperature in °C x 10 (200 == 20.0 °C).
+Range of 200-400 (20-40 °C) is normal depending on how hot/cold the room is and how long power has been running which warms the PCB further.
 This is used for cold junction compensation of the tip temperature.
-If the CHan is extremely high, this indicates the temperature sensor isn't reading correctly.
-Range of 200-400 (20-40 °C) is normal depending on how hot/cold the room is and how long power has been running which warms the PCB.
+ > If CHan is extremely high, this indicates the temperature sensor isn't reading correctly.

 ### CMax